valancej/documentation/README.md

 ## Contributing

 We are happy to hear your feedback.
-Please read our [contributing guidelines](CONTRIBUTING.md) and the [code of conduct](CODE_OF_CONDUCT.md) before you submit a PR or open a ticket.
+Please read our [contributing guidelines](CONTRIBUTING.md) and the [code of conduct](CODE_OF_CONDUCT.md) before you submit a pull request or open a ticket.

 ## Getting Started